EIT: Enhanced Interactive Transformer: Conclusions

 \section{Conclusions}

-In this paper, we propose \textsc{Eit}, an alternative to the standard multi-head attention network.
-It further advances the multi-head schema by breaking the standard one-to-one mapping constraint.
-Meanwhile, \textsc{Eit} employs the inner-subspace interaction and cross-subspace interaction to make full use of the expanded attention maps.
-In addition, \textsc{E-Eit} can be served as another choice considering the trade-off between performance and computation efficiency.
-Experimental results on five widely-used tasks demonstrate the effectiveness of \textsc{Eit}-variants, which deliver consistent improvements to the standard Transformer.
+In this paper, we propose \textsc{Eit}, an alternative to the Transformer architecture.
+It further advances the multi-head schema by fully leveraging two principles in multi-view learning: the \textit{complementary principle} and the \textit{consensus principle}.
+In addition, \textsc{E-Eit} can serve as another choice considering the trade-off between performance and computation efficiency.
+Experimental results on four widely-used tasks demonstrate the effectiveness of \textsc{Eit}-variants, which deliver consistent improvements to the standard Transformer.